gobuffalo/docs/templates/docs/db/relations.md

 tx.Eager().Create(&book)
 ```

-In the case that you feed the eager create with associate models that already exist it will, instead of creating duplicates of them, simply create/update the associations with them.
+In the case that you feed the eager create with associate models that already exist it will, instead of creating duplicates of them or updating the contents of them, simply create/update the associations with them.